sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 * **Added:**
 	* The Article markup author object now has a URL provided, as suggested by Google.
 This URL points to the author archive page of the website.
-	* A misconfigured NGINX-compatible endpoint for the Google News sitemap was added (`/news-sitemap.xml`).
+	* A compatible endpoint for the Google News sitemap supporting misconfigured NGINX profiles has been added (`/news-sitemap.xml`).
-		* Namecheap, EasyWP, SpinupWP, etc. blindly implemented the broken NGINX script from Yoast SEO; this changes makes Articles compatible with witless hosting providers.
+		* Namecheap, EasyWP, SpinupWP, etc. blindly implemented the broken NGINX script from Yoast SEO; this change makes Articles compatible with witless hosting providers.
 * **Improved:**
 	* A News Sitemap URL has been added to the Extensions Settings page.
 		* This is only visible after the sitemap has been enabled and the settings page refreshed.